openhab/openhab-addons/bundles/org.openhab.binding.enphase/README.md

 The binding can discover Envoy gateways, micro inverters and relays.
 If login access is needed the Bridge `envoy` needs to be configured after discovering and adding before other things can be discovered.
-In that case after configuring the login run discovery again.
+In that case, after configuring the login, run discovery again.

 ## Thing Configuration